EXP-00/IBSchool_notes/Theory_of_Knowledge/KnowledgeClaims.md

 **Example:** "A triangle is a polygon with three sides."

-**Note:** Definitions establish a shared meaning and help avoid **ambiguity**, but different contexts or communities may use different definitions.
+**Note:** Definitions establish a shared meaning and help avoid **ambiguity**.

-**Ways to justify:**
+**Conditions to justify:**
-- Clearly explain the **criteria** for something to fit the definition.
+- Clear and unambiguous
-- Ensure the definition is **consistent** with its intended use.
+- Consistent with its intended use
-- Avoid **ambiguity** and overly broad or narrow definitions.
-- Use **examples and counterexamples** to test the definition.
+- Appropriate criteria
-- Establish the definition through **consensus within a knowledge community** when appropriate.
+- Accepted by the relevant knowledge community
-- In mathematics, definitions are justified through **axioms, logical consistency, and agreed conventions** rather than empirical observation.